-The value of contributed services, meeting the requirements for recognition in the financial statements for the years ended June 30, 2016 and 2015, were not material and have not been recorded.
+The value of contributed services, meeting the requirements for recognition in the financial statements for the year ended June 30, 2017 totaled \$50,000.
+For the year ended June 30, 2016 the value of contributed services were not material and have not been recorded.
 Additionally, many individuals volunteer a significant amount of their time to the Organization that is not reflected in the financial statements as the services provided do not meet the required criteria for recognition of revenue.